 Dr Anthony Julius is a prominent British lawyer and academic, whose doctorate is in English literature.
 A highly regarded litigation lawyer, he has acted for many high profile clients.
 He is currently Deputy Chair of the prestigious London law firm Mishcon de Reya, Chair of the London Consortium and Vice-President of the Diana, Princess of Wales Memorial Fund.

-The Baroness Neuberger DBE is a rabbi and social reformer, and in the period 1997-2004 she was chief executive of the King’s Fund.
-Julia Neuberger was created a life peer in 2004 and in 2007 was appointed chair of the Commission on the Future of Volunteering.
-Her publications include The Moral State We’re In (2005).
-She became senior rabbi of West London Synagogue in 2011.
+The Baroness Neuberger DBE is a rabbi and social reformer, engaging in various voluntary and philanthropic roles.
+She has given advice to national government and local authorities, especially in the field of health and medical care.
+She was created a life peer in 2004 and in 2007 was appointed chair of the Commission on the Future of Volunteering.
+She served as Senior Rabbi of West London Synagogue 2011—20.
+One of her most influential books was The Moral State We’re In.

 Jonathan Ross OBE is a film critic, chat show host and presenter of television and radio.
 His Queen’s Birthday Honour in 2005 was given for services to broadcasting and he has also received awards from the entertainment industry, including BAFTA three times for television entertainment performance and, in 2008, the Sony Gold Award ‘Music Radio Personality of the Year’.